 The "root entity" is the smallest piece of data a workflow can use as input and the "root entity type" is the table containing that root entity as it's primary data (such as a sample or specimen, or a sample_set or specimen_set).
 You select the root entity type of input when setting up a workflow. (see Workflow setup part 1: Runtime options).

 How does an entity relate to your data?
 According to the dictionary, an "entity" is "a thing with distinct and independent existence."
 In Terra, an "entity" is the primary type of data stored in a data table: also the table in the workspace Data page.

 You can have tables of sample data (a "sample" entity table) or tissues (a "tissue" table), or unicorns (a "unicorn" table), for example.
 The combined entities in your workspace - and their relationships to each other - make up your data model.

 This sample table includes genomic data (BAM and BAM index files) of various samples.
 Note that the first column is each sample's unique ID and the fourth column is the participant ID, also found in the participant table.

-You might want to run separate analyses on apples versus oranges, so it's convenient to create an "apple" set and an "orange" set using an "entity_set" membership table (in this case a "fruit_set" table).
+Your workflow might take an array of samples from a particular fruit, or you might want to want to run separate analyses on apples and oranges.In these cases, you would create an "apple" set and an "orange" set using an "entity_set" membership table (in this case a "fruit_set" table).
 The fuit_set table includes the IDs for apples and oranges in each set.
-The individual fruit IDs are from the "fruit" table (above):
+The individual fruit IDs are from the "fruit" table (above).